 How many times you’ve eaten that day (or more relevantly the previous day or 3, as it takes a while for food to get all the way from entry to exit).

-i.e. if you’ve been bedridden with the flu & not really eating for days, you may easily go a week with no poo action whilst recovering.
+If you’ve been bedridden with the flu & not really eating for days, you may easily go a week with no poo action whilst recovering.
 Same situation when fasting.
-This is totally normal as your digestive system will slow almost to a standstill, & take a while to get back to normal once you’re eating regularly again.
+This is totally normal as your digestive system will slow almost to a standstill, and it will take a while to get back to normal once you’re eating regularly again.

-Volume & quality of food you ate, & how much fibre that food contained.
+Volume & quality of food you ate, and how much fibre that food contained.